ewrt101/ewrt101.github.io/projects.md

 #### bullet doge VR game
 A VR bullet hell game made in unity, very early on and more info will be added later on.
 Plan to release on Steam to start and would like to release on quest and psvr if i can get my hands on the systems.
-Check out my Blog page to see my progress
+Check out my Blog page to see my progress.
+There is also a steam page now https://store.steampowered.com/app/904140/Slicer/

 #### Vulkan Game engine
 A simple Vulkan based Game engine. im following this tutoral by [Brendan Galea](https://www.youtube.com/channel/UC9pXmjxsQHeFH9vgCeRsHcw) on youtube.